-45 Feral bees - management by registered commercial beekeeper
+41 Swarms - management by registered commercial beekeeper

-(1) A registered commercial beekeeper may capture and move feral bees for the purpose of managing the feral bees as bees in a hive.

-Note: A registered commercial beekeeper who has moved feral bees into a hive may move the bees and hive if the beekeeper complies with clause 47 of this emergency order.
+A registered commercial beekeeper may capture and move a swarm for the purpose of managing the swarm as bees in a hive.
+Note.
+A registered commercial beekeeper who has moved a swarm into a hive may move the bees and hive if the beekeeper complies with clause 43 of this emergency order.

-46 Feral bees - management by non-commercial registered beekeeper
+42 Swarms - management by non-commercial registered beekeeper

-- (1) A registered beekeeper who is not a registered commercial beekeeper may capture and move feral bees for the purpose of managing the feral bees as bees in a hive. - (2) The registered beekeeper moving the feral bees into a hive for the purposes of managing the feral bees as bees must conduct surveillance by alcohol washing on a sample of 300 bees in the hive before the person moves the hive with the bees in it. - (3) The registered beekeeper moving the feral bees into a hive for the purposes of managing the feral bees as bees: - (a) may move the bees and hive to another location once only and after that move cannot move the bees or hive to another location, and - (b) may move the bees and hive into and within the Varroa mite general emergency zone. - (4) In this clause:
+- (1) A registered beekeeper who is not a registered commercial beekeeper may capture and move a swarm for the purpose of managing the swarm as bees in a hive. - (2) The registered beekeeper moving the swarm into a hive for the purposes of managing the swarm as bees must conduct surveillance by alcohol washing on a sample of 300 bees in the hive before the person moves the hive with the bees in it. - (3) The registered beekeeper moving the swarm into a hive for the purposes of managing the swarm as bees: - (a) may move the bees and hive to another location once only and after that move cannot move the bees or hive to another location, and - (b) may move the bees and hive into and within the Varroa mite general emergency zone. - (4) In this clause: